 Our journey brings us into the heart of the rainforest and in between these fierce creatures.
-A life size Brachiosaurus towers over Marius it is said that the Brachiosaurus is the largest of all dinosaurs and every dinosaur here in the gardens is built to scale so that visitors can get a idea of the gigantic size of these magnificent creatures.
+A life-size Brachiosaurus towers over Marius it is said that the Brachiosaurus is the largest of all dinosaurs and every dinosaur here in the gardens are built to scale so that visitors can get an idea of the gigantic size of these magnificent creatures.

 Marius setting up his tripod and camera at the feet of a Dimetrodon, it walked on four legs and had a tall, curved skull with large teeth of different sizes set along the jaws.
 Most fossils have been found in the southwestern United States, the majority coming from a geological deposit called the Red Beds in Texas and Oklahoma.

-The incredible forest garden has exotic plants and little streams that runs through it.
+The incredible forest garden has exotic plants and little streams that run through it.

 Pterodactyls is the first to be named and identified as a flying reptile.
 Its fossil remains have been found primarily in the Solnhofen limestone of Bavaria, Germany, it was a carnivore and probably preyed upon fish and other small animals.